zsaralin/DOM-tree-data/README.md

 # DOM-tree-data
-Using DOM of 100 webpages, generate data about the structure of a webpage.
+Uses DOM of 100 webpages to generate data about the structure of a webpage.